gparlakov/jstalks-2021-optimising-angular/TASKS.md

 7. Notice how the controls no longer cause the redrawing of the whole list and rather make the existing components change.
 8. Review (for help see [component](files/src/app/admin/admin-article-list/admin-articles-list.component.ts.help) and [template](files/src/app/admin/admin-article-list/admin-articles-list.component.html.help))

+// TODO - have a route demonstrating onPush and another one demonstrating debounce
+// on push would show some unconnected thing on the left and how all articles redraw even if not required
+// debounce will use the server search and visualize the articles

 ### 21. Angular performance - OnPush

 ### 22. Angular performance - debounce

 search is the obvious candidate here

 # Day 5.
 State management